prokoudine/ardour-tutorial/content/editing-sessions/using-ranges/index.en.md

 - _Crop Region To Range_ will trim affected regions to the extent of the range.

-You can also inspect loudness and spectral characteristics of data in a range or export just the data inside a range rather than the entire session.
+You can also inspect loudness and spectral characteristics of data in a range or export just the data inside a range rather than the entire session (see [this chapter](../../exporting-sessions/exporting-a-range/) for more info on exporting ranges).

 ## Continuing